-Brexit is approaching at an alarming speed, and it leaves many business travellers with concerns and doubts about how travelling for business will look after 31st October.
+Brexit day is approaching, with the UK on track to officially leave the European Union (EU) on the 31st January 2020.
+This may leave many business travellers with concerns and doubts about how travelling for business will look after Friday.

 Will I need a visa to travel to Europe?

-Whatever happens, it is likely that British travellers won’t be able to join the (generally shorter) EU passport-control queues at airports – so prepare for longer waits.
+Whatever happens, it is likely that British travellers won’t be able to join the (generally shorter) EU passport-control queues at airports – so prepare for longer waits in 2021.

 Will my passport still be valid?